- Auto generate unit test code in Java, Groovy or Scala

 - Generate test result assertion expression

-- Supported target tested class language: Java , Groovy.
+- Supported target tested class language: Java , Groovy, Scala.

 Test parameters generation

 Default values are auto generated for the tested methods parameters.
 Currently, this behaviour is not configurable.
-Groovy tests generators are more robust in a sense that map constructors can be used (when applicable) to initialize objects with setters inline.
-This is not supported yet for Java test generators, since assignment to local variables for initialization of test parameters complicates the test generation template.
+Groovy tests generators are more robust in a sense that map constructors can be used, when applicable, to initialize objects with setters inline.
+Such matching feature is not supported yet for Java test generators, since assignment to local variables for initialization of test parameters complicates the test generation template.
 Personally, I would always recommend preferring Groovy over Java when it comes to unit testing.
 If you haven’t transitioned yet to Groovy as your test code language of choice - now is a good time start :)

 Tip: Generated test method call line can get very long depending on the depth level of nested objects passed to the tested method.
 Set the max line limit in IntelliJ Code Style configuration: